Who Gets the Money in a Wrongful Death Lawsuit in South Carolina?

 Who Gets the Money in a Wrongful Death Lawsuit?

-Section 15-51-40 of the South Carolina Code of Laws dictates how the money is divided among beneficiaries after a wrongful death lawsuit.
+Section 15-51-40 of the South Carolina Code of Laws dictates how the money is divided among wrongful death beneficiaries after a lawsuit.
 It gives each beneficiary the same share they would be granted by South Carolina’s laws of intestate succession—the laws that determine how an estate will be divided if the person died without a will.

 In a wrongful death lawsuit filed in South Carolina on behalf of the victim's surviving spouse and children, the spouse would receive half of the money, and the other half would go to the victim's children equally.
 The victim's spouse would receive the entire award if the victim died without any children.
-If the victim had no spouse, the award would be divided equally among the children.
+If the victim had no spouse, the wrongful death settlement award would be divided equally among the children.

 The victim's parents would receive the judgment award if the person died without a spouse or children.
 However, a parent can be excluded from recovering wrongful death damages if evidence shows that they did not reasonably provide support for their child during the time they were a minor.

-If the person has no living spouse, children, or parents, then those who would be in line to inherit under the intestate succession laws will receive the proceeds.
+If the person has no living spouse, children, or parents, then those who would be in line to inherit under the South Carolina intestate succession laws will receive the proceeds.
 These individuals are likely to include grandchildren, siblings, or nieces and nephews.
 An attorney can help you determine who may be eligible to recover damages from a wrongful death suit.

 What Damages Could the Beneficiaries of a Wrongful Death Lawsuit Receive?